jamen/vss/README.md

-# vss
+# Virtual Style Sheets
-> Use VSS (Virtual Style Sheets) to enable data-binding with CSS.
+> Data-binding in JavaScript and CSS.

-VSS provides a _virtual style sheet_ system based on top of `EventEmitter` and [`sem`](https://github.com/jamen/sem).
-This gives you a data-binding interface with CSS.
+Virtual Style Sheets (vss) provides a system based on top of [`sem`](https://github.com/jamen/sem) and `EventEmitter` that gives you a data-binding interface with CSS.
+With this, you can easily script your styles dynamically while on top of an easy to use API.

 ```javascript
 var css = vss.link($('#style')[0], {